Change Management and Request Tracking

 Change typeDescriptionExample

-Emergency changes should still be documented.
-The approval may be expedited, but the organization still needs a record of what happened, why, who approved it, and what follow-up is required.
+Emergency changes still get documented.
+Approval may be expedited (sometimes a single on-call manager), but the organization still needs a record of what happened, why, who approved it, and what follow-up review is required after the fire is out.

 Risk and Impact Analysis

-Risk analysis considers probability and consequence.
-Impact analysis identifies who or what may be affected.
-A change to a core switch is usually higher risk than changing one unused access port.
-A firewall rule change for a payment application may have higher business impact than a lab VLAN adjustment.
+Risk analysis weighs probability against consequence; impact analysis identifies who or what is affected.
+A change to a core switch is higher risk than disabling one unused access port, and a firewall rule change for a payment application carries more business impact than a lab VLAN tweak.

 QuestionWhy it matters